 Vision and Implementation

 We believe children learn best from exciting and real experiences to encourage curiosity and facilitate learning.
-We aim enhance our curriculum by relating our R.E. to our topic work where possible.
-We encourage and challenge our children to be resilient and curious learners, to think ‘outside the box’ and explore their skills, beliefs and ideas; asking questions at all times whilst experiencing exciting practical lessons.
+We aim to enhance our curriculum by relating our R.E. to our topic work where possible.
+We encourage and challenge our children to be resilient and curious learners, to think ‘outside the box’ and explore their skills, beliefs and ideas; they are encouraged to ask questions at all times, whilst experiencing exciting practical lessons.